kimberleejohnson/kimberlee-lambda-blog/src/pages/week-two.md

 date: "2019-03-31"
 ---

-# Why things look so bad on my phone and other things I’m learning

 ## Lambda School #2

 ### I learned the building blocks to design responsive design using media queries and CSS preprocessors (LESS).